 Multitasking.
 We all do it.
 At times, it simply can’t be avoided.
 Life often demands that we do more than one thing at a time.
 But are we really doing ourselves any good?

 The idea of multitasking was originally used to describe a computer’s parallel processing capabilities and has become shorthand for our brains attempting to do many things simultaneously.

 However, your brain is not built to work that way.

 Oh sure.
-You can walk and talk at the same time, but when it comes to paying attention, your brain operates sequentially focusing on one thing.
+You can walk and talk at the same time.
+However, when it comes to paying attention, your brain operates sequentially focusing on one thing.
 Research shows that our brains are biologically incapable of processing more than one attention requiring input at a time.
-What’s really happening when people think they are multitasking is that they’re shifting their attention back and forth and utilizing short term memory.
+What’s really happening when people think they are multitasking is that they’re shifting their attention back and forth and utilizing short-term memory.